Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 On the other hand, the Chinese were envied for their relative wealth.

 The worst ethnic conflicts happened in 1969 during the post-election riots.
-The number of fatalities during these conflicts differ very strongly depending on the sources.
-Therefore, I don’t quote them.
+The number of fatalities during these conflicts differs very strongly depending on the sources.

 There are two excellent books dealing with these topics.
 The most complete one is The Long Day Wanes: A Malayan Trilogy by Anthony Burgess.
 It deals with ethnic and sociological issues.